> Academic Catalog

 Learning Outcomes are the general education goals the university has established for all undergraduate students and represent the knowledge, skills and attitudes that students should gain to successfully complete the requirements of a course, program major, and degree.
-Additional student learning outcomes specific to a program and/or course can be found on academic department web sites.
+Many individual academic departments have also developed their own learning outcomes; check with the departments for details.

 Undergraduate studies at Gallaudet University provide all students with a rigorous and integrative education that promotes competence and in-depth knowledge in both the General Studies and major curricula.
 General Studies are predominantly taught as thematic interdisciplinary courses, addressing the Gallaudet University Student Learning Outcomes.
 Major-level courses continue to expand on these five learning outcomes and also provide students with discipline-specific competence, preparing them for competitive careers and/or graduate education.